 Our two farm stay cottages overlook a wonderful wildlife pond and have the added bonus of a hot tub which can be booked privately.
 Both cottages have won a Gold award for cleanliness and excellent customer skills.

-Guests are most welcome to come down to our farm and visit the animals but not this year due to Covid.
+Guests are most welcome to come down to our farm and visit the animals.

 Oakpond is perfect for couples and the smaller family or if booked with Oaktree will cater for the larger family.